Using

 Want more?

-Check out the Snapchat Playbook by Wait Until 8th and START’s Snapchat Guide.
+Check out the Snapchat Playbook by Wait Until 8th and Screen Sanity’s Snapchat Guide.
 If your child is a heavy Snapchat user and you have ongoing concerns about what they’re doing online, Bark monitors platforms like Snapchat “for issues like cyberbullying, adult content, sexual predators, profanity, suicidal ideation, threats of violence, and more” and alerts you of potential issues.
-For more thoughtful assistance with the social media experience, check out START’s Social Media playbook.
+For more thoughtful assistance with the social media experience, check out Wait Until 8th’s Social Media guide.

 Talk about tech!